umitproject/umpa/docs/tutorials/02-Extensions.rst

 save packets to the file
 ------------------------

-Let's create a packet (the same one TCP/IP packet as we created in [wiki:UMPA/Documentation/Tutorials/YourFirstPackets Your First Packets] tutorial).
+Let's create a packet (the same one TCP/IP packet as we created in our first tutorial).

 .. code-block:: python